studydefi/studydefi.com/content/blog/integrating-mainnet-defi-protocols/index.md

 main();
 ```

+Note that the above code sample uses our `money-legos` library.
+We will take a deep dive into that [package](https://github.com/studydefi/money-legos) in a future blog post.

 # "Gotchas" to be aware of

-Unfortunately the infura key from Ethers.js does not point to an archival node.
+Unfortunately the Infura key from Ethers.js does not point to an archival node.
 That means you will have to to restart `ganache-cli` every 128 blocks (~30 minutes), otherwise you'll be greeted with the following message from Infura:

 > Returned error: project ID does not have access to archive state